-Dressing if You are a “Guest.”
+Dressing as a “Guest.”

 If you are going to be sitting a few rows behind, then the bride and groom have decided to treat you as a guest, not a mom, and you need to dress like a guest.

-Dressing if You are a “Mom.”
+Dressing as a “Mom.”

 - the mother of the bride chooses her dress first, then